husarion/panther_ros/README.md

 - `WH02`: mecanum.
 - `WH04`: small pneumatic wheels.

 If you want to use custom wheels, use argument `wheel_config_file` where you provide a path to `wheel.yaml` file.
-The file has to be written in the same manner as [default panther wheel configurations](./panther_description/config/WH01.yaml).
+The file has to be written in the same manner as default panther wheel configurations found in [**WH01.yaml**](./panther_description/config/WH01.yaml).

 ## Shutting down On-board Computers